Distilled water vs tap water, which is the best? Well let’s start with why water is so important.

 Distilled Water = Pure

 The distillation process works well, because when the water turns to steam, the impurities stay behind.
 This is because contaminants such as metals, chemicals, bacteria, viruses, herbicides and pesticides are heavier than water vapor.
-They are not transported by steam.
-When the steam returns to water, there are no contaminants.
+This is why the steam leaves all of these behind.
+Therefore when the steam returns to water, there are no contaminants.

 Once you experience the pure and clean taste of distilled water, you will understand why it is far superior to tap water.